DockYard-Academy/curriculum/removed_content.md

 There are a wide variety of tools that allow you to test performance.

-You can use the built-in Erlang library `:timer`'s `tc/1` function to measure the time it takes to run a function in miliseconds.
+You can use the built-in Erlang library `:timer`'s `tc/1` function to measure the time it takes to run a function in milliseconds.

 ```elixir
 {time, _result} = :timer.tc(fn -> 100 ** 1_000_000 end)